Shelbournator/thoughts/_posts/2026-03-14-the-architecture-of-flourishing.md

 title: "The Architecture of Flourishing: Why Orientation Comes First"
 date: 2026-03-14 12:00:00 +0000
 categories: [Systems, Being]
-tags: [flourishing, orientation, rogers, psychology, systems-thinking, meaning, health]
+tags:[flourishing, orientation, rogers, psychology, systems-thinking, meaning, health]
 pin: false
 math: false
-mermaid: false
+mermaid: true
 toc: true
 description: "You cannot engineer flourishing.
 You can only create the conditions for it.
 Carl Rogers, the actualising tendency, and why orientation is the deepest prerequisite for everything else."
 ---